-As for salad dressing, I use a quick and easy homemade poppy seed dressing, then finish it all off with a drizzle of balsamic glaze (Affiliate Link).
+As for salad dressing, I use a quick and easy homemade poppy seed dressing, then finish it all off with a drizzle of balsamic glaze.
 If you’re not familiar with balsamic glaze, I highly recommend adding it to your pantry.
 It is essentially balsamic vinegar that is lightly sweetened and reduced in to a thicker liquid.
 It’s sold in handy, dandy squeeze bottles, so it’s easy to grab and drizzle on all kinds of things.

 You don’t want to cut the pears for the salad ahead, as they will brown as they sit.
 Cut them just before serving.
 I don’t peel mine.
 You can if you like.

-What to serve with Fall Pear Chopped Salad
+What to serve with this pear salad/h2>

 Later in the Fall, it would be nice paired with my Braised Beef Stew with Cranberries.
 Add some mashed potatoes for a delicious and hearty meal!

 For entertaining, maybe pair this lovely salad with pork tenderloin, roasted up with a simple balsamic glaze and sliced.
 Here are a few from the Seasons & Suppers archives …

-- 1/2 cup crumbled goat cheese
+- 1/2 cup goat cheese, crumbled

 - 1/2 cup dried cranberries

-- 1/2 cup pecan halves roughly chopped
+- 1/2 cup pecan halves, roughly chopped

 Poppy Seed Salad Dressing:

-- 1 Tbsp granulated sugar
+- 1 Tablespoon granulated white sugar

-- 1 1/2 Tbsp white vinegar
+- 1 1/2 Tablespoons white vinegar, or white wine vinegar

-- 3 Tbsp mayonnaise
+- 3 Tablespoons mayonnaise

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard

-- 1 Tbsp vegetable or canola oil
+- 1 Tablespoon vegetable oil, or canola, or other neutral tasting oil

-- 1 tsp poppy seeds
+- 1 teaspoon poppy seeds

-- Pinch salt/pepper
+- Pinch salt and pepper

-- Balsamic Glaze
+- Balsamic Glaze, for drizzling

-Cook bacon until crisp.
+- Cook bacon until crisp.
 Set aside to cool, then crumble.

-Prepare the salad dressing by combining all ingredients and whisking until smooth, thickened and creamy.
+- Prepare the salad dressing by combining all ingredients and whisking until smooth, thickened and creamy.
 Set aside.

-Drizzle top with balsamic glaze.
+- Drizzle top with balsamic glaze.
 Serve and enjoy